 Also, Esma Boyle's reaction to Corvo telling her that someone here to kill her.
 Please note that none of her dialogue is in any way sarcastic.
 She is completely serious.

 Esma: Oh, but this is perfect!
 I love it!
 What happens next?
 Are you going to tie me up?

 Corvo's first potential answer is "Never mind."
 However, if he chooses that, she tells him not to stop and implores him to come with her.

 Her journal specifically says that she's lonely and is willing to have sex with the first man who asks and then the second man as well.
 It all gives a really kinky vibe to the creepy stalker/assassin angles.

-Know that pesky guard that won't let you into the basement?
-Blink down there.
-He'll stare in confusion at the empty space and never realise where you actually went.
+Know that pesky guard that won't let you upstairs?
+Blink past him.
+He'll stare in confusion at the empty space and never realize where you actually went.